Lilniz/Regex-Introduction/gist-template.md

     * `m` is the third flag.
 It is a multi-line search which multiple line input strings will be treated as such.

 ### Character Escapes
+* Another quick section, character escapes within a Regex allow a character that would normally be searched literally.
+* The character escape is a `\`, (back slash)!
+    * Example: `({ )` begins a quantifier but you can add the back slash to allow the search to ignore that!
+        * `(\{ )` will allow for the `{` to be searched instead as a special character and not a way to group other parameters!
+* The `\` and other special characters lose their significance within a bracket expression!

 ## Author